 Financial Management Challenges

-Educational institutions are the special havens for learning and development.
+Educational institutions are the special havens for learning and Organization Development Courses.
 I write this article in the context of Zimbabwe.
 However, the overall thesis of my submission is applicable to schools in most economies.
 I chose to write about schools, not because of my 15 years’ experience as a School Bursar, but because the education system is foundational to inculcating essential values and leadership traits among leaners.

 Financial management in Zimbabwean schools is governed by Statutory Instrument 87 of 1992.
 This instrument stipulates the key roles of stakeholders in schools including the need to set up the school development committees or associations.
 Most schools are non-profit organizations and they must manage their finances judiciously.
 Schools mostly rely on school fees collection as the primary source of finance and have to adhere to budget lines through close monitoring.
 The management of school finances is a key duty of school heads (principals) in consultation with school development committees or associations.
 The application of organization development principles and values is essential in addressing the increasing cases of funds embezzlement and misappropriation within schools.
 The poor adoption organization development principles and practices in financial management remains a key challenge in educational institutions.
 This article seeks to address two fundamental questions as follows: ‘What are the main challenges affecting effective schools management and development?; What could be done to improve the school management activities and ensure organization effectiveness?’